macccorehenni/ten-stories/The Trials/Introduction to the Snow.md

 "Your insecurity about your past shows you will take these decisions with a sense of purpose— with a sense of what was in the past.
 But as much as memory serves as a scaffold, it can _harm_.
 The poison you felt— it was your memories, them actively damaging you, the weight of them slowly corrupting you.
 But you, a mortal, let self-doubt creep in.

 "It harmed you, yet you continued.
+It led to your downfall, to your _pain_"

+The more the voice spoke